Vivaldi “Gloria” and Handel “Dixit Dominus”

-If you’ve read my piece about Vivaldi’s Sacred Music, you know the story: a famous composer and choirmaster dies poor and out of fashion, and his music is largely forgotten for two centuries.
+You may know the story of Vivaldi: a famous composer and choirmaster dies poor and out of fashion, and his music is largely forgotten for two centuries.
 Then, in the 1920s, 300 concertos, 18 operas and 100 vocal-instrumental pieces turn up, among them the “Gloria.”
-Eventually every restaurant and Four Seasons Hotel is playing his “Four Seasons,”and the “Gloria” joins the repertoire of popular choral works.
+Eventually every restaurant and Four Seasons Hotel is playing his “Four Seasons,” and the “Gloria” joins the repertoire of popular choral works.

 Of the two composers, Handel was the bigger star — but then, he was less interested in church music than in commercial opera.
 He could crank out a score in two weeks; like a pop composer, he knew exactly how to manipulate an audience.